HEROES

 Externe Projektpartner

-Dr. Andreas Wörner, University Hospital Basel, Cantonal Hospital Aarau
+Dr. Andreas Wörner, University Children’s Hospital Basel; Cantonal Hospital Aarau; Valais Hospital (Visp)

 Dr. Matthias Gasser, University Hospital Bern